 The program-based structure organizes the organization around its core services, each with its own dedicated team.
 It is well-suited for larger organizations with distinct, well-funded programs requiring specialized staff.
 The failure point is duplication of administrative and support functions across programs — the same HR, finance, and communications work gets done three times because no one owns it centrally.

-The hybrid structure combines functional and program-based approaches, with centralized support services (HR, Finance, Communications) serving decentralized program teams.
+The hybrid structure combines functional and program-based approaches, with centralized support services such as HR, finance, and communications serving decentralized program teams.
 Most mature nonprofits with 30 or more employees land here.
 The failure point is authority gaps and unresolved conflicts between program needs and central support capacity — arguments about who decides and who serves whom that consume more leadership bandwidth than they should.

 What Good Nonprofit Roles and Responsibilities Actually Look Like